klb2/zero-outage-joint-distributions/README.md

   Jupyter notebook that contains plots about the results for Rayleigh fading.
 * `rayleigh_fading.py`: Python module that contains the calculations of the ZOC for Rayleigh fading channels.
+* `copulas.py`: Python module that contains the copulas used to construct joint distributions with positive ZOCs.

 ## Usage